cuga-rajal/opensim_apple_arm64/README.md

 	-arch arm64 -arch x86_64 -stdlib=libc++

-The flag "-stdlib=libc++" is required when building on macOS Ventura, but may not be required for earlier macOS versions.

 Then you should be able to run configure and make at the top level of the project to finish the build:

 	./configure --enable-shared --enable-double-precision